jezemery/Nemesis/README.md

 # Nemesis Package

 ## What is this package?
-This package is to provide base classes for use when developing new websites.
+This package is to provide base classes for use when developing new websites with ACF.

 Common classes will include
 - Base fields for ACF
-- Helper functions we commonly use
-- Setup functions commonly used

 ## Using this package
-To use this package you will need to add the following to your sites `composer.json` file.
+To use this package you will need to run the following.

 ```
-{
-    "repositories": [
-        {
-            "type": "vcs",
-            "url": "git@bitbucket.org:strawberrysoup/nemesis.git"
-        }
-    ],
-    "require": {
-        "strawberrysoup/nemesis": "dev-master"
-    }
-}
+composer require nanosoup/nemesis
 ```

 This will install the package based on the current state of the master branch.